-There are currently two versions of A2 Cloud Backup: one powered by JetBackup, and the other powered by R1Soft.
-All accounts are being transitioned to use JetBackup.
+- There are currently two versions of A2 Cloud Backup: one powered by JetBackup, and the other powered by R1Soft.
+All Dedicated server accounts are being transitioned to use JetBackup instead of R1Soft.

 The following procedures show how to use A2 Cloud Backup powered by JetBackup.
 If you do not see the JetBackup 5 icon in cPanel, follow the procedures for R1Soft instead.

 JetBackup is integrated with cPanel, which makes it easy to access and use.
 To do this, follow these steps: